apache/skywalking/docs/en/ui/README.md

 being observed by various supported observation agents, such as installed language agents, service mesh platform, OTEL integration.

 The menu items defined in `ui-initialized-templates/menu.yaml` are the universal marketplace for all default-supported integration.
 The menu definition supports one and two levels items.
-The leave menu item should have the `layer` for navigation.
+The leaf menu item should have the `layer` for navigation.

 ```yaml
 menus: